Lucsantosg/CloudLogAnalysis/how-to/change_plan.md

 # Changing the plan
 {: #change_plan}

-You can change your {{site.data.keyword.loganalysisshort}} service plan through the {{site.data.keyword.Bluemix_notm}} UI or by running the `bx cf update-service` command.
+You can change your {{site.data.keyword.loganalysisshort}} service plan through the {{site.data.keyword.Bluemix_notm}} UI or by running the `ibmcloud service update` command.
 You can upgrade or reduce your plan at any time.
 {:shortdesc}

 ## Changing the service plan through the UI